dharsni05/dharsni05/README.md

-- 👋 Hi, I’m Dharsni R
+- 👋 Hey all, This is Dharsni Rajkumar
-- 👀 I’m interested in information security ND cloud computing
+- 👀 I’m interested in information security AND cloud computing
-- 🌱
+- JAVA , WEB DEVELOPMENT, DBMS, C++, C, PYTHON, DS, MONGODB, AWS
 -
-- 📫 u can reach me by dharsni05@gmail.com
+- 📫 u can reach me by ** dharsni05@gmail.com **